se2p/whisker/whisker-main/src/whisker/model/ModelDescription.md

 The attributes 'forceTestAt' and 'forceTestAfter' of edges are timing conditions. -1 as default value, when not needed.
 Examples
 <ul>
-    <li> forceTestAt: 30000.
+    <li>forceTestAt: 30000.
 Forces the test of the edge's condition after 30s since game start.</li>
     <li>forceTestAfter: 1000.
 Forces the test of the edge's condition after 1s after the last edge transition in the
         same model.</li>
 </ul>

-## Check Name and Argumgents for Edges
+## Check Name and Arguments for Edges

 Following conditions can be added to any edge: